Miranda Wang: Novoloop

 Upon graduation, Wang has continued to build Novoloop.
 The company continues to work towards a scalable way to create a sustainable cycle for plastics.
 The company has developed a multistep process that transforms low density and high density polyethylene (LDPE and HDPE), which is commonly used in disposable packaging, into new and sustainable materials.
 The company's first material is a thermoplastic polyurethane (TPU), which has comparable performance to many commercial rubbers.
 In addition to saving the recycled plastic from landfills, the company's process also produces much less greenhouse gas emissions than the production of other materials.

 Novoloop decided to focus on innovating ways of recycling polyethylene (PE) plastics because it noticed a lack of technologies on the market that clean these “dirty plastics”.
-Now that Novoloop has developed an economical way of recycling polyethylene (PE) plastics, it is hoping to build a fully commercial processing plant.
+Having developed an economical way of recycling polyethylene (PE) plastics, Novoloop is working to build a fully commercial processing plant.
 Wang hopes that this plant would be able to recycle tens of thousands of tonnes of plastic a year.
-Wang hopes that Novoloop will go on to continue to scale and diversify its variety of high performance recycled products, in coming decades.
 To help the company scale, Novoloop has partnered with the cities of San José, along with GreenWaste Recovery.

+In February 2022, Novoloop raised $11 million in Series A funding to support the scaling of its recycling technology and build a larger processing facility.

 Awards and recognition

 Wang and her company have won numerous awards since they have begun to develop innovative ways of upcycling plastic waste.
 Notably, Wang was a recipient of the UN Environment Programme's Young Champions of the Earth award.

-In 2019 Wang also won the Rolex Award for Enterprise, and Novoloop was awarded $25,000 as the runner-up in the Urban Resilience Challenge.
+In 2019, Wang also won the Rolex Award for Enterprise, and Novoloop was awarded $25,000 as the runner-up in the Urban Resilience Challenge.
 Forbes magazine also recognized Wang and Yao in 2019, naming the pair to its 30 under 30 social entrepreneurs list.